- American Physical Society Sites

 To submit a nomination, please see the Prize & Award Nomination Guidelines.

-2019 Selection Committee Members: Arezoo Ardekani (Chair), Daniel Bodony (Vice-Chair), Irmgard Bischofberger, Pascale Garaud, Eric Lauga, Alain Pumir, Duan Z. Zhang
+2020 Selection Committee Members: Daniel Bodony (Chair), Tim Colonius (Vice Chair), Irmgard Bischofberger, Eric Lauga, Duan Z. Zhang, Christine Gilbert, and Karen Mulleners

 Serving a diverse and inclusive community of physicists is a primary goal for APS.
 Nominations of women and members of underrepresented minority groups are especially encouraged.